-Contrary to popular belief, Tarantino's actual reason for changing the main character's name to Jackie Brown from Burke, was due to his fandom of the Peter Yates film, The Friends of Eddie Coyle (1973), which featured a flamboyant and cocky arms dealer named "Jackie Brown", who's characteristics and behavior were the inspiration for both the book and film versions of Ordell Robbie.
+Contrary to popular belief, Tarantino's actual reason for changing the main character's name to Jackie Brown from Jackie Burke was due to his fandom of the Peter Yates film, The Friends of Eddie Coyle (1973), which featured a flamboyant and cocky arms dealer named "Jackie Brown", whose characteristics and behavior were the inspiration for both the book and film versions of Ordell Robbie.
 The author of Jackie Brown's source material "Rum Punch", Elmore Leonard, was a noted George V. Higgins fan, and claims him as one of his inspirations, Higgins being the author of the book The Friends of Eddie Coyle.

 Melanie (Bridget Fonda) watches a movie called Beast with a Gun (1977), starring Helmut Berger.
 She also mentions him by name.
 Fonda and Berger appeared in The Godfather: Part III (1990).

-According to Quentin Tarantino, 1970s actress Carol Speed originally helped out in making this film, and was willing to play a small cameo part in the film.
+According to Quentin Tarantino, 1970s actress Carol Speed originally helped out in making this film and was willing to play a small cameo part in the film.
 At the last minute, Tarantino decided not to use her in the film.

-During a scene, wherein Max Cherry is searching for a Delfonic's cassette tape in a record store, the song "Letter to the Firm" by hip-hop artist Foxy Brown can be heard blaring loudly on the store's PA system.
+When Max Cherry is searching for a Delfonic's cassette tape in a record store, the song "Letter to the Firm" by hip-hop artist Foxy Brown can be heard blaring loudly on the store's PA system.
 Pam Grier (Jackie Brown) is most known for her roles in several low budget "blaxploitation" films from the 1970s, particularly her starring role in Foxy Brown (1974).

-During the trial run scene Jackie, Ray Nicolette and Mark Dargus argue on how to correctly report on tape the colors of the Del Amo shopping bag: white, purple and pink.
+During the trial run scene, Jackie, Ray Nicolette, and Mark Dargus argue on how to correctly report on tape the colors of the Del Amo shopping bag: white, purple, and pink.
 During the briefing scene in Reservoir Dogs, there is a similar argument between Mr. White and Mr. Pink, who wants to change his color to Purple.

-The book Max Cherry is reading, when Jackie comes out of jail, is "Berlin Game" by Len Deighton.
+The book Max Cherry is reading when Jackie comes out of jail is "Berlin Game" by Len Deighton.